Globalism vs Sovereignty Seminar

 Suggested Seminar Topics

-• Globalism or Globalization or Sovereignty: Determining the Future U.S. Security and Dominance
+• Determining the Future: U.S. Security and Dominance

-• Fear, Uncertainty, and the Collapse of Social Structures
+• Uncertainty and the Collapse of Social Structures

 • The Rise of City-States and Mega-City-States

-• Identity Politics: The Polarization Between Urban and Rural Populations
+• The Polarization Between Urban and Rural Populations

 The above topics may change to address current events and interests of the participants at the time of the seminar.